‘She’s here because she got herself here’: The rise of Broken Bow’s self-taught barrel racer

 By Naomi Delkamiller

-Naomi Delkamiller is a junior at the University of Nebraska-Lincoln studying journalism and public relations with a minor in digital humanities.
+Naomi Delkamiller is a senior at the University of Nebraska-Lincoln studying journalism and public relations with a minor in digital humanities.
 Previously, she was a News21 investigative journalism fellow where she worked under a team of Pulitzer Prize-winning journalism leaders and editors to produce the in-depth multimedia project "America After Roe."
 Upon graduation in May of 2025, Delkamiller hopes to continue using emerging media techniques to investigate and document complex topics.

 7 Comments